C3: Diverse seas: status of marine mammals and marine birds

 Assessment of change

-In the assessment of non-breeding abundance of marine birds, a decrease, or deterioration was observed in the long-term, medium-term and the short-term in both regional seas: the Celtic Seas and the Greater North Sea.
+In the assessment of non-breeding abundance of marine birds, a decrease, or deterioration was observed in the long, medium and the short term in both regional seas: the Celtic Seas and the Greater North Sea.

 Change since 2018 has also been assessed in the Celtic Seas.
 Since 2018, there was a decrease (a deterioration) in the non-breeding abundance of marine birds.
 However, this is based on 3 years of data so should be considered as indicative and not evidence of a clear trend.